Tom Newbery

-Thomas Guy Newbery (23 March 1914 – 30 October 1984) was a member of the Queensland Legislative Assembly.
+Thomas Guy Newbery (23 March, 1914 – 30 October, 1984) was a member of the Queensland Legislative Assembly.

 Biography

 Newbery was born at Mackay, Queensland, the son of Ernest Newbery and his wife Maude (née Nicholson).
-He was educated at West Plane Creek, Labornum Grove, Langdons Creek and Sarina State Schools, and All Souls' School, Charters Towers.
-After finishing his education he became a sugarcane farmer.
+He was educated at West Plane Creek, Laburnum Grove, Langdons Creek and Sarina State Schools, and All Souls' School, Charters Towers.
+After finishing his education, he became a sugarcane farmer.

-On 1 March 1939, he married Jessie Lambert and together they had a son and two daughters.
+On 1 March, 1939, he married Jessie Lambert and together they had a son and two daughters.
 Newbery died in October 1984 and was accorded a state funeral, which was held at the St Luke's Anglican Church, Sarina.

 Public career

-Newbery was a long-term a member of the Sarina Shire Council, serving for over 28 years.
-He was Deputy Chairman of the shire from 1955 until 1964, and Chairman from 1964 until 1974.
+Newbery was a long-term member of the Sarina Shire Council, serving for over 28 years.
+He was deputy chairman of the shire from 1955 until 1964, and chairman from 1964 until 1974.

 When the member for Mirani, Ernie Evans, died in 1965, Newbery won the subsequent by-election for the Country Party.
 He went on to represent the electorate for fifteen years, retiring at the 1980 Queensland state election.

-During his time in the Queensland Parliament he held several portfolios and other positions:
+During his time in the Queensland Parliament, he held several portfolios and other positions: